abhishek-balaji-2025/kubernetes-ingress-nginx/README.md

 kubeadm token create --print-join-command

+Note: Add this in the end -> --cri-socket unix:///var/run/cri-dockerd.sock --ignore-preflight-errors=all

     copy the kubeadm join token from master & ensure to add --cri-socket unix:///var/run/cri-dockerd.sock as below & ensure to add sudo